rnestler/attractorr/README.md

 To install openssl on Windows see [here](https://github.com/sfackler/rust-openssl#windows)

 ## Usage

-Just execute
+There are two interfaces:
+ * torrent-search-cli
+ * torrent-search-gtk

+When using cargo one has to use the `--bin` option to select the binary to run:

 ```
+# search for "search term" in all supported sources.
+$ cargo run --bin torrent-search-cli $searchterm
+# start the GTK GUI
-$ cargo run -- "search term"
+$ cargo run --bin torrent-search-gtk
 ```

-To search for "search term" in all supported sources.